ziebamikolaj/oldproject-logo/README.md

-It's a logo in 3D made by using three.js
+It's a logo in 3D made using three.js